 There is a growing body of literature on the history of prisons, punishment, and rebellion in Washington.
-While Prison Legal News, The Kite, and the historical newspapers housed in the WPHP archive provide coverage of events as they happen, scholarly and journalistic works provide more in-depth analyses of how these institutions have developed or changed over time.
-Below is a list of some influential books and scholarly articles.
+While Prison Legal News, The Kite, and the historical newspapers housed in the WPHP archive provide journalistic coverage of events as they happen, scholarly publications and long-form narratives provide more in-depth analyses of how these institutions have developed or changed over time.
+Below is a partial list of books and scholarly articles.
 Readers may also be interested in the Washington state data and charts maintained by the Prison Policy Initiative, the Sentencing Project, and the Vera Institute as well as the state Department of Corrections.

 Burton-Rose, Daniel.
 Guerrilla USA: The George Jackson Brigade and the Anticapitalist Underground of the 1970s.
 Berkeley: University of California Press, 2010.

 Hoffman, Ethan, and McCoy, John.
 Concrete Mama: Prison Profiles from Walla Walla.
 Seattle: University of Washington Press, 2018.

 Keve, Paul W. The McNeil Century: The Life and times of an Island Prison.
 Chicago: Nelson-Hall, 1984.

 Longworth, Arthur.
 Zek: An American Prison Story.
 Seattle Gabalfa Press, 2016.